Threat Unknown - Security Consulting Logo

 The misconception: security only matters at the end

 In many enterprise environments, it does not work that way.
 Security review is often a gate, not a checkbox.
 If the reviewer cannot build trust quickly, they will delay the evaluation, narrow the scope, or recommend a safer alternative.
-That recommendation carries weight because it reduces future headache for everyone involved.
+That recommendation carries weight because it reduces future headaches for everyone involved.

 The irony is that the security team is usually not trying to be difficult.
 They are trying to avoid being the person who approved the vendor that caused a breach, a customer incident, or a messy audit finding.

-Evidence beats confidence.
+Proof beats confidence.
 Every time.

-And then there is the third category: teams with little to no controls at all who are genuinely surprised you are asking.
+And then there is the third category.
+Teams with little to no safeguards at all who are genuinely surprised you are asking.
 They assume “we are small” is an acceptable risk argument, or that saying “we take security seriously” is enough.
 It is not.
-If you cannot show who has access, how you monitor, how you patch, and how you would detect a problem, the buyer has nothing solid to stand on internally.

-This is the core point: enterprise security reviewers are not looking for perfection.
+This is the core point.
+Enterprise security reviewers are not looking for perfection.
 They are looking for believable signals that you can operate safely when things get messy.

 The tradeoff founders need to accept